Rosen-Team-B/Rosen_B/documentation/meetings/teamMeetings/2022 10 06 -Team meeting W4.md

 # Meeting Notes

-L I will be there and take notes when u cant but otherwise you take notes AND talk

-you okay with thtat?

 - During client meetings, Lydia and Ali will be present.
 Ali is in charge of talking and note-taking.
 Lydia is there for support and will take notes when Ali is unable to.
 Jeena and Brenden can join, if they can only attend a portion of the meeting, the client will be informed beforehand.
 - Next client meeting, heavily recommend the client to choose the framework we suggest